SCP Hilo Hotel

 Eat Local

 Honokaa Town is a must-stop for a trip to Hamakua.
 With boutique stores, gift shops, coffee houses, and a few restaurants, taking a leisurely lunch on your way to or from the Waipio Valley Lookout is recommended.
-Try a slice of pizza at Cafe IL Mondo or grab a bite at Tex Drive-In for a truly Hawaiian take on the traditional burger with ingredients sourced right here on the Big Island.
+Grab a bite at Tex Drive-In for a traditional burger with ingredients sourced right here on the Big Island and donʻt miss their famous Malasadas.

 Get Outside